Remi-ui/Covid-19-We-might-need-to-check-that/README.md

 For paragraph retrieval use the _paragraph_retrieval.ipynb_ file.

 ### Natural Language Inference
-For Natural Language Inference use the _NLI.ipynb_ file.
+For Natural Language Inference use the _NLI.ipynb_ and _summarization.ipynb_ files.